wix-incubator/DetoxRecorder/README.md

 #### Known Limitations

-- Complex gestures such as swipe and zoom are not supported
+- Complex gestures such as pans, swipes and zooms are not supported
+- Interactions with system alerts (such as permissions and authentication) are not supported
+- Interactions with map views are not supported
+- Interactions with web views are not supported
-- It is not possible to deduce long press delay in RN interactions; use the settings screen to define the delay for your app
+- It is not possible to deduce the delay of long press in RN gestures; use the settings screen to define a delay suitable for your app
-- Interactions with map views
-- Interactions with web views

 ### Requirements